Oldfield Road railway station

-Oldfield Road railway station served the western part of Salford, in North West England, between 1852 and 1872.
+Oldfield Road railway station served the western part of Salford, in Greater Manchester, England, between 1852 and 1872.

 History

 The railway line between Salford and Bolton was built by the Manchester, Bolton and Bury Railway (MB&BR) and opened on 29 May 1838.
-Originally, Salford was a terminus; and in October 1846, when the MB&B line was connected to the Liverpool and Manchester Railway (L&MR) in order to gain access to Manchester Victoria, this connection bypassed Salford.
+Originally, Salford was a terminus; in October 1846, when the MB&B line was connected to the Liverpool and Manchester Railway (L&MR) in order to gain access to Manchester Victoria, this connection bypassed Salford.

 To cater for Salford passengers using Manchester trains, the Lancashire and Yorkshire Railway, successor to the MB&BR, provided an intermediate station at Oldfield Road, approximately 1/2 mi to the west of Salford station; it opened in February 1852.
 In February 1853 it was renamed Oldfield Road, Salford; and in September 1854 it became Salford (Oldfield Road).